Revision rhinoplasty

 Excessive resection of the tip cartilages

 The cartilages of the tip are frequently reduced during a first rhinoplasty.
-If this is done excessively, especially on weak cartilage, it can lead to sagging of the tip, as well as retraction of the wings of the nose.
+If this is done excessively, especially on weak cartilage, it can lead to drooping of the tip, as well as retraction of the wings of the nose.

 This condition is treated by reconstruction and / or strengthening of the cartilage, using cartilage grafts.